 - The lab will operate on a cohort basis with intakes of government staff and post-secondary interns every four months.

-- The GovLab.ai will evaluate a portfolio of ideas according to a methodology that will include:
+- The GovLab.ai will evaluate a portfolio of ideas according to a methodology.

 - Viability screening: assessing potential projects to determine whether they are viable, if supporting data is adequate and if a project meaningfully supports program delivery.